Our team comprises 8 full-time and about 30 seasonal/part-time people. Our friendly staff greets about 40,000 visitors annually.

 She loves to hike, garden and travel, and along with her husband and father-in-law, is a firefighter with the Branchport-Keuka Park Fire Department and is certified in interior attack.
 Caroline also serves on several boards, including the Town of Italy Planning and Zoning Board.
 She and Jon have a son, born on 1/1/11.

 In 1985, after three years working for Monroe Tree Surgeons, Dave joined Art and Joyce, first on a part-time, then a full-time basis.
-Dave was promoted to Vineyard Manager and he has been crucial to our achievement of world-class wines, helping us to improve the quality and consistency of our vines and grapes.
+Dave was promoted to Vineyard Manager and he has been crucial in helping us improve the quality and consistency of our vines and grapes.
 Dave also maintains all the tools and machinery for vineyard management, including our 1973 harvester (above, with Dave at the wheel).

 Brian is a native of Hoosick Falls, NY, a village east of Albany a few miles from the VT border.
 He studied fine arts at SUNY New Paltz, then took a variety of jobs including cabinet making, building sets for plays, and groundskeeping before joining Heron Hill Winery in 2005.
 Brian first worked in the vineyards, then transitioned to the winery, where he was cellarmaster and later assistant winemaker.
 In 2011, he joined Atwater Estate Vineyards for a harvest and began devoting considerable time to renovating his 100-year-old house in the village of Dundee.
 He joined Hunt Country in early 2013.